ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>

 <h3>4.
-Performance Optimization in Software Engineering: What We Can Learn from Google’s V8 Engine - <a href="https://medium.com/@farouk.taher2016/performance-optimization-in-software-engineering-what-we-can-learn-from-googles-v8-engine-02700a9bb391" target="_blank" rel="noopener noreferrer">link</a></h3>
+How i built a YouTube video transcription tool using React and OpenAI’s API - <a href="https://medium.com/@barbara.martins_89541/how-i-built-a-youtube-video-transcription-tool-using-react-and-openais-api-65cd0f944d40" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farouk Taher`**
+✍️ **posted by `Barbara Araujo`**

-<blockquote>Other than Mike Tyson, the only thing that makes me feel intimidated is the sheer power of the Google V8 engine! :D</blockquote>
+<blockquote>Transcribing videos automatically is becoming a more common requirement, especially when we want to access content in various formats like…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>